Breadcrumb

 Benefits

-- Reduces the number of actions users need to take to navigate up levels
+- Fewer actions needed to navigate up levels

-- Prevents users from feeling lost in complex hierarchies
+- Users don't feel lost in complex hierarchies

 Drawbacks

-- Takes up space – Can be redundant on small screens or when users don’t need hierarchical navigation.
+- Takes up space – Redundant on small screens or without hierarchical navigation needs

-- Responsive design complexity – Long breadcrumb trails require truncation or horizontal scrolling.
+- Responsive design complexity – Long trails need truncation or horizontal scrolling

-- Misuse in flat hierarchies – Not beneficial if the site structure doesn’t follow a clear depth-based navigation.
+- Misuse in flat hierarchies – No benefit without clear depth-based navigation

 Anatomy